-- Pet store owners should think about selling Halloween costumes for pets – 18% of shoppers dressed their pets in costumes last year.
-And 29 million shoppers are planning on dressing their pets in costumes this year.
+- Pet store owners should think about selling Halloween costumes for pets – 18% of shoppers planned to dress their pets up in 2020.

 - Clothing retailers can create costumes with their own clothing.
-Dressing mannequins in popular costumes for 2019 will give shoppers inspiration and help drive store sales.
+Dressing mannequins in popular costumes will also give shoppers inspiration and help drive store sales.

 Want to know more about how Google My Business can help you rake in more sales?